yosh-matsuda/cpp-yyjson/README.md

 #### `yyjson::reader::value`

 The immutable JSON value class is returned from `yyjson::read` function.
-See the reference of yyjson for the information of [writer flags](https://ibireme.github.io/yyjson/doc/doxygen/html/md_doc__a_p_i.html#autotoc_md40).

 **Construtor**